Battle of Turda: The battle

 The Soviet Stavka (high command), was surprised by the unexpected Hungarian offensive, and decided to strengthen its forces in the area to prevent another one.
 It also launched an attack of their own on Turda, in tandem with the Romanian 4th Army.
 The town was originally defended by the weakened Hungarian 25th Infantry Division, which had only about three battalions immediately available.
 The other three were delayed by various rear guard actions, and were not expected before 13 September.
 The advancing Red Army armored units were stopped by the 3rd Battalion of the Hungarian 25th Infantry Division (headquartered at Oradea)—at the road intersection at Vințu de Sus—on 13 September.
 The first three Soviet tanks were knocked out by the Hungarian anti-tank gun section of the III./25 ID.
 The rest of the armored column then spread out and attacked the defenders.
 With the help of a German AT unit, the Hungarians knocked out a further 17 tanks.
 The attack was thus stopped, and the Soviets regrouped and retreated to defensive positions.

 The Soviets and their Romanian ally attacked again on 14 September west of Turda.
-Luckily for the Hungarians, the 2nd Mountain Replacement Brigade had just arrived in this area, and was able to stem the onslaught.
+The 2nd Mountain Replacement Brigade arrived in this area and was able to stem the onslaught.
 The Soviets switched their efforts to the eastern sector in the afternoon, and there they were able to break through and reach the outskirts of Turda.
 The town was held by the Axis thanks to a timely counterattack by the 25th Infantry Division.

 On 15 September, the Soviets and Romanians launched a major attack south of Turda, preceded by a heavy artillery bombardment.
 They broke again in the eastern sector all the way to the outskirts of the town, but were once again stopped by the counterattack of the 2nd Armored Division.
 A temporary lull in the fighting ensued, which the Hungarians used to prepare for a counterattack.
 On 19 September, the 25th Infantry Division—supported by the 10th Assault Gun Battalion with Zrínyi IIs—attacked the Soviet 4th Guards Rifle Division, after a brief artillery barrage.
 They gained some ground, but the Soviets fought tenaciously and held their ground despite heavy losses.
 The Soviets counterattacked with three Soviet and one Romanian division—supported by a tank brigade and a Romanian armored detachment—on 22 September.
 The 2nd Armored Division counterattacked with only 57 tanks and could not stop them.
 The Hungarians lost over 1,000 men on this day alone.